MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/development/environments/spatialgraphenv.md

 }
 ```

-This code snippet can be used to integrate input data from an GIS data file (e.g., GEOJSON) into the environment.
+This code snippet can be used to integrate input data from an GIS data file (e.g., GeoJSON) into the environment.
 For more information and an example, please see [here](https://git.haw-hamburg.de/mars/model-deployments/-/blob/master/C%23%20Models/SGE_Test%20CS/SGE_Test%20CS/Model/ResidentLayer.cs).

 ## Exporting data for a SGE

 There can be various situations where it becomes necessary to view the environment in a GIS.
 In this case, it is possible to perform an export.
-To export an SGE, a new GeoJson file can be created, and the environment copied into it using the `ToGeoJson()` method.
+To export an SGE, a new GeoJSON file can be created, and the environment copied into it using the `ToGeoJson()` method.
 ```csharp
 File.WriteAllText("SGE.geojson", environment.ToGeoJson());
 ```

 ## Special Cases

 ### Import multiple graphs with different `SpatialGraphOptions`